dimkr/tootik/FEDERATION.md

 ## Application Actor

-tootik has no [Application Actor](https://codeberg.org/fediverse/fep/src/branch/main/fep/2677/fep-2677.md).
-It uses a special user named `nobody` to sign outgoing requests not initiated by a particular user.
+tootik creates a special user named `nobody`, which acts as an [Application Actor](https://codeberg.org/fediverse/fep/src/branch/main/fep/2677/fep-2677.md).
+Its key is used to sign outgoing requests not initiated by a particular user.

 This user can be discovered using [WebFinger](https://www.rfc-editor.org/rfc/rfc7033), just like any other user: